 You can start by determining your home energy use by conducting a quick energy audit.
 Consider your personal electricity use, too.

 While unplugging your fridge isn’t a feasible option, unplugging your other electronics when not in use is.
-“Energy vampires” are devices that suck energy — and add to your bill — even when unplugged.
+“Energy vampires” are devices that suck energy — and add to your bill — even when powered off.
 In your kitchen alone, keeping gadgets like your coffee maker and toaster plugged in could add an extra $20 to your bill each year.

 Try using a power strip to make turning off multiple devices as simple as the flick of a switch.